Most Texans say country headed in wrong direction, poll finds - NewsBreak

 A rally was held this weekend in Austin where Governor Greg Abbott joined.
 The governor was there to support anti-abortionists at the 2023 Texas Rally For Life.
 The rally was also held on the 50th Anniversary of the Supreme Cort decision when Roe Vs. Wade was passed on January 28, 1973.

-Sign up for The Brief, The Texas Tribune’s daily newsletter that keeps readers up to speed on the most essential Texas news.
-Gov. Greg Abbott on Saturday thanked hundreds of anti-abortion advocates who gathered in Austin to celebrate both last year’s U.S. Supreme Court decision that overturned Roe v.
-Wade and the near total abortion ban that exists now in Texas.
+Gov. Greg Abbott on Saturday thanked hundreds of anti-abortion advocates who gathered in Austin to celebrate both last year's U.S. Supreme Court decision that overturned Roe v.
+Wade.

 The New Texas Firewood Law Says Burn It Where You Buy It